Xeus-Territory/obsidian_world/content/Tech Second Brain/Projects/Freestyle scripting/Templates/Grafana Dashboards/Azure PostgreSQL Queries Performance.md

   - postgresql
   - monitoring
 ---
 *This dashboard template which i make for Grafana with purpose monitoring queries in PostgreSQL.
-To understanding about this, go and check [[Monitoring PostgreSQL Performance]]*
+To understanding about this, go and check [[Monitoring Performance]]*

 ```json
 {